 The missile’s launch canister is designed based on the Aspide naval air defence system launcher developed by MBDA.

 Fire control unit

 Mission planning and weapon control tasks are executed by a fire control system placed in the launch vessel.
 The control unit consists of Marte missile control unit (MMCU) and missile interface unit (MIU).

-The mission planning functions are performed by operators on multi-function display controllers (MFC) aboard the vessel.
+The mission planning functions are performed by operators on multi-function display controllers (MFC) on board the vessel.

 Powered by a rear-mounted rocket motor, the Marte MK2/N anti-ship missile can fly at high subsonic speeds.
 It is capable of hitting targets at ranges of more than 30km.

 Designed in accordance with the safety standards applicable to on-board weapons systems, the weapon strengthens the combat capabilities of naval vessels in blue water littoral combat operations.